Q&A: Yavapai County District 3 Supervisor candidate Donna Michaels

 VI: When weighing land-use regulations, neighboring property value impact and anti-growth opposition, what are your main priorities when deciding growth and development issues?

-Too often opposition to a particular developer’s proposal is simply dismissed as “anti-growth opposition.”
+Michaels: Too often, opposition to a particular developer’s proposal is simply dismissed as “anti-growth opposition.”
 Such claims can be polarizing, making it more difficult to reach a compromise.

 A much better solution is to have each community document in a Community Plan with types of development they would welcome.
 Yavapai County could then provide copies of these community plans to developers as part of the County’s Comprehensive Plan.
 I have worked as a community liaison on several projects.
 Both the developers and the communities appreciated the facilitation I provided, and the resulting projects were better aligned with the Community Plans.